 Were you recently denied benefits by Social Security?
 Have you received an overpayment notice?
 Have your benefits been terminated?
 We can help you understand and respond to notices sent by Social Security.
-We help people who are:
+We help people living in King County (Washington State) who are:

 - Applying for SSI and SSDI

 - Appealing overpayment notices

 - Appealing termination notices

 - Continuing disability reviews

 - Social Security eligibility and warrants

 BLC’s staff members are skilled paralegals and attorneys who specialize in helping people obtain and maintain the Social Security benefits that they are eligible for, with a focus on those who are a facing the risks and reality of homelessness.

 In 2019, BLC engaged with over 1400 people with Social Security problems

 Many who live with disabilities need help through the appeals process.
 The Social Security appeals process can be overwhelming and confusing for anyone.
 Getting the paperwork you need to have your case properly handled is a challenge, and without proper handling your appeal is mostly likely to be denied.